Join Us to Help Support a True Boston Icon! Boston Pizza Tours is Donating $1 from each ticket sold to Old North Church.

 Location: North End, North Square, Paul Revere Mall aka Prado, Old North Church campus, Copp's Hill

-Tickets are non-refundable, and tours run Rain or Shine.
+Tickets are non-refundable, and tours run Rain, Shine or Snow.
 At least a 72 hour notice is required for rescheduling any tour.

-Get inside Boston's oldest standing church building (c1723) - One if by Land, Two if by Sea!
+Visit the campus of Boston's oldest standing church (c1723) - One if by Land, Two if by Sea!